 The modern customer has become increasingly more demanding, not because they necessarily want or need an exhaustive array of web and mobile applications , it is just that they have grown to expect them.
 One of the benchmarks used when evaluating companies to purchase from, is the number of digital tools available to satisfy their customer service needs.

-Customers expect convenience.
-Customers expect that your company will make it as easy and convenient to trade with them.
+Customers expect convenience and that your company will make it as easy and convenient to trade with them.

 Your company can no longer just afford to have a digital presence on line, in the form of a static website advertising your products or services and a contact us from.
 Your customers have a minimum expectation that they can interact with your company via web or mobile application.